TNamdarian/NamaStay/README.md

 # Technologies Used
 This project uses HTML, CSS and JavaScript programming languages.
--	[Figma](https://balsamiq.cloud/sxrt5co/pf4f2oo) I used Balsamiq, the rapid low-fidelity UI wireframing tool to sketch the structure of the website layout and its pages following best UX practices.
+-	[Figma]( https://www.figma.com/) I used figma, Figma a vector graphics editor and prototyping tool which is primarily web-based to wireframe the structure of the website layout and its pages following best UX practices.
 -	[Gitpod](https://gitpod.io/workspaces) - The developer used Gitpod to write the code to builds the website.
 -	[GitHub](https://github.com/) - The project used GitHub to host my code that was created and pushed from GitPod.
 -	[Bootstarp5](https://getbootstrap.com/) - The project uses Bootstrap5 (BootstrapCDN and components) to simplify the structure of the website and make the website responsive across various platforms.